Point-of-Care Testing (POCT): The Applications, Advantages, and Challenges

 Additional Information

-Level of instruction: Basic
+Level of Instruction: Basic

-Intended Audience: Medical laboratory scientists, medical technologists, and technicians.
-This course is also appropriate for medical laboratory science students and pathology residents.
+Intended Audience: Medical laboratory scientists, medical laboratory technicians, laboratory supervisors, and laboratory managers.
+This course is also appropriate for MLS and MLT students and pathology residents.

-Author information: Sheryl A. Whitlock, MA.
+Author Information: Sheryl A. Whitlock, MA.
 Ed, MT(ASCP)BB is the owner of ARK Laboratory Consulting, LLC, and works as a technical consultant for various laboratories.
 Sheryl served as the laboratory coordinator for the Student Health Services Laboratory at the University of Delaware for 15 years.
 Sheryl received her Master’s degree in Education from Arcadia University in Glenside, Pennsylvania.
 She has more than 35 years of experience in laboratory science, including management, education, and hands-on bench experience.
 She has written and published textbooks and laboratory manuals, as well as having contributed to numerous online and print articles in the field of laboratory medicine.

-Course description: Point-of-care testing (POCT) has been integrated into the healthcare system, creating a paradigm shift and offering faster results using portable, easy-to-use devices that can lead to improved patient outcomes.
+Course Description: Point-of-care testing (POCT) has been integrated into the healthcare system, creating a paradigm shift and offering faster results using portable, easy-to-use devices that can lead to improved patient outcomes.
 This course is intended to review the fundamentals of POCT, the advantages and disadvantages, and the applicable testing methodologies.
 In addition, the laboratory's role in POCT will be outlined to include the personnel, quality, and competency requirements for performing POCT.

 This course is part of: